ristik/node-guardtime/libgt-0.3.12/README.md

 # Bundled Guardtime C API

 This is a stripped version of Guardtime C API.
-Full tarball is available at http://download.guardtime.com/libgt-0.3.12.tar.gz
+Full tarball is available at http://download.guardtime.com/libgt-0.3.12.tar.gz OK, now there are some code changes which probably will make it to the next release.

 Changes: